Career and College Readiness

 - Earn College credits that are considered in determining military pay.

-Seattle schools offers students Dual credit opportunities such as Advanced Placement, International Baccalaureate, College in the High School, Tech Prep and A recognized alternative course offered by colleges made available to high school.
+Seattle schools offers students Dual credit opportunities such as Advanced Placement, International Baccalaureate, College in the High School, Career and Technical Education programs provide academic and technical skills for students.
+More Dual Credit and A recognized alternative course offered by colleges made available to high school More.

 The Department of Defense oversee the United State Military.
 It is the largest employer in the world.
 Students have opportunities for diverse careers, training and travel.
 There are several branches of the military, each with a different mission and culture.
 The military may offer college scholarships or enlistment bonuses.